Women

 if you’re a vegetarian, you need to make sure you consume enough iron and vitamin B12 - which are mainly found in meat and fish – as well as vitamin D.

-Alternative sources of iron for vegetarians are:
+Alternative sources of iron-rich food for vegetarians are:

 • Pulses